-The main thing to do is to create a website that showcases your doggy day care business, including the services you offer, rates, and special deals and promos.
-This website serves as your business’s home on the internet.
+The main thing to do is to create a website that will serve as your business’s home on the internet.
+It should showcase your doggy day care business, including the services you offer, rates, and special deals and promos.

-Advertising on social media is another way to spread the word on your business.
-You can pay for targeted ads to local pet parents in your vicinity.
+Advertising on social media is another way to spread the word about your business.
+You can pay for targeted Facebook ads to local pet parents in your vicinity.

 Consider how you might attract hesitant dog owners.
-Maybe you can guarantee certain daily activities like one long walk a day, a visit to the local dog park, or several hours of playtime.
+Maybe you can offer certain activities like a bonus long walk a day, a visit to the local dog park, or several hours of playtime.

 7. Vet your customers.

-Nothing will shut down your fledgling doggy day care business faster than dogs coming home from your doggy day care with an infectious disease or injuries from a dog fight.
+Nothing will shut down your fledgling business faster than dogs coming home from your doggy day care with an infectious disease or injuries from a dog fight.

-When accepting a new dog client, have the pet owner fill out a contact information sheet, with their names, address, phone number and email address, emergency contact numbers, as well as these same details for their veterinarian.
+When accepting a new dog client, have the pet owner fill out a contact information sheet, with the owner’s name, pet name, address, phone number, email address, emergency contact numbers, as well as these same details for their veterinarian.

 This information sheet should also include health information for the dog: breed, color, height and weight date of birth, allergies and sensitivities, previous injuries, whether or not they’ve had complete vaccinations for their age, whether or not they’ve been spayed or neutered, and whether or not they’re able to socialize with other dogs.

 Aside from these information sheets, it’s advisable to conduct an interview with both the pet owner and the dog present so you can actually assess the dog’s temperament with both humans and other dogs.